← Back to research

 What's the best personal agent for privacy?

-OpenClaw — fully self-hosted, open source, and your data never leaves your machine.
-For even lighter options, PicoClaw or ZeroClaw.
+OpenClaw (378K stars) — fully self-hosted, open source, and your data never leaves your machine.
+For lighter options, ZeroClaw or PicoClaw; for a security-first rebuild, TrustClaw or Moltis.

 What's the easiest personal agent to set up?